 Every parcel of land has a history.
 From indigenous settlements to pioneer homesteads, industrial manufacturing to residential subdivisions, land often has a long and complicated history of population, zoning, and use.
 SHRA can research and narrate this story for you, connecting your present interests to the location’s storied past.

 Select Past Projects

 State Lands: In 2014, the State of Idaho hired SHRA to research and write the history of state-owned lands in one of the state’s lake resort areas.
 Because the state is mandated to direct the highest and best uses of its lands, SHRA was tasked with understanding all of the area’s past and current uses.
-In the course of research, we chronicled many non-governmental organizations’ extensive use of the lake, including churches, the Boy Scouts of America, and the YMCA.
+In the course of research, we chronicled many non-governmental organizations’ extensive use of the lake, including by churches, the Boy Scouts of America, and the YMCA.